-SPECIAL NEEDS DIVISION Superintendent: Arena Kvamme
+SPECIAL NEEDS DIVISION

+Superintendent: Rhonda Cerven

-The Crawford County Fair is truly for everyone!
-In 2021, we will be continuing our Special Needs Division for Crawford County residents who are differently-abled.
-Exhibits should be dropped off at the fairgrounds in building #4 from noon until 7:30 pm on Wednesday, August 25 and be picked up by 5:00 p.m. on Sunday, August 29.
+We are continuing our Special Needs Division for Crawford County residents who are differently abled.
+Exhibits should be dropped off at the fairgrounds in building #4 from noon until 7:30 pm on Wednesday, August 24 and be picked up by 5:00 PM on Sunday, August 28.
 To enter the Special Needs Division, please contact the Fair Office by August 1st.
 There are no entry fees for the Special Needs Division and there will be no premium awarded.